What is Information Architecture for UX Design and Why do You Need It?

 |Interactive page||An interactive page should include fun, educational and easy-to-read content.
 The more, the better.|

 A sales page design won’t work for those who came for fun or entertainment.
-Similarly, people who came to buy a vacuum cleaner wouldn’t want to read about the history of vacuum cleaners.
-Give your users what they came for and they’ll return.
+Similarly, people who came to buy a vacuum cleaner wouldn’t want to read about vacuum cleaners’ history.
+Give your users what they came for, and they’ll return.

 Create a user flow scheme

-A user flow doesn’t have to be linear since it has to take different actions into account.
-And along with being an indispensable part of IA, a thoroughly designed user flow scheme is a great way to optimize the UX.
+A user flow doesn’t have to be linear since it takes different actions into account.
+And along with being an indispensable part of IA, a thoroughly designed user flow scheme is a great way of UX optimization.

-Creating information architecture is essential for all types of websites with a collection of products, pages or items so big that trivial navigation won’t suffice.
+Creating information architecture is essential for all types of websites with a collection of products, pages, or items so big that trivial navigation won’t suffice.
 Online stores, news platforms, website directories all need to implement information architecture in their design.
-The reasons are threefold: first, more satisfied customers; second – lower bounce rate; third – reliability and popularity.
+The reasons are threefold:

-To build a logical and effective information architecture, you have to understand your users as well as your own goals, structure information accordingly, create a user flow scheme and understand what types of pages they expect to see.
+To build a logical and practical information architecture, it is necessary to understand your users and your own goals, structure information accordingly, create a user flow scheme, and understand what types of pages they expect to see.
 Or ask a professional to do that.

-Qubstudio’s specialists know the process inside out and always comply with the information architecture principles.
-So, contact us anytime and we’ll gladly help you build an excellent IA for your UX.
+Qubstudio specialists know the process inside out and always comply with the information architecture principles.
+So, contact us anytime, and we’ll gladly help you build an excellent IA for your UX.